 Hadi started his medical studies in Aleppo, Syria and completed his medical degree at the University of Debrecen graduating summa cum laude (1st Class Honours).
 During his medical studies, he undertook medical electives in Canada, Austria, Germany, Ireland, and the UK.
 He completed his MSc in Sports and Exercise Medicine at the University of Nottingham with Distinction.
-With a devotion to medical education, Hadi has completed a Master in Education at the Centre for Medical Education of the University of Dundee, parallel to his clinical training and studies.
+With a devotion to medical education, Hadi completed a Master's in Education at the Centre for Medical Education of the University of Dundee, parallel to his clinical training and studies.

 Hadi has been awarded several awards from various bodies, including:

 - Dubai Harvard Foundation for Medical Research Scholarship, Harvard Medical School

 - Faculty of Medicine Dean's Internship Award, Imperial College London

 - President's Prize - Orthopaedics Section, Royal Society of Medicine